Road to Samarkand

 DAY 15: KHIVA

-Visit the ruins of Elliq-Qala, an impressive fort complex dating back to the 4th Century BC and enjoy lunch at a yurt camp.
-Remainder of the day is at your own leisure.
+Visit the ruins of Elliq-Qala, an impressive fort complex, and enjoy lunch at a yurt camp below the ruins of Toprak Qala.

 DAY 16: KHIVA TO BUKHARA

-Travel to Bukhara, Central Asia’s most sacred city with a history of over 2,500 years.
+Travel to Bukhara, Central Asia’s most sacred city with a history spanning over 2,500 years.

 DAYS 17-18: BUKHARA

-Explore the Ark Fortress, Chor Minor, a medressa with four minarets, and Kalon Minaret.
-Tomorrow, visit the Labi-Hauz Plaza and the summer residence of the last Bukharan Emirs.
+Explore the Ark Fortress, Bolo Hauz Mosque, Chor Minor and Kalon Minaret.
+Tomorrow, visit the Lyabi-Hauz Plaza and the summer residence of the last Bukharan Emirs.
+Enjoy a cultural folk performance this evening.

 DAY 19: BUKHARA TO SAMARKAND

-Travel to Samarkand, the second largest city of Uzbekistan.
-This UNESCO World Heritage listed site is where the Silk Road diverged east to China, south to India and west to Persia.
+Travel to Samarkand, the site where the Silk Road diverged east to China, south to India and west to Persia, stopping in the historic town of Shakhrisabz en route.

 DAYS 20-21: SAMARKAND

-Over the next two days explore the historical sites of Samarkand, including Shakhrisabz, the Timur’s Guri Amir Mausoleum and the Reigistan Square, the most spectacular architectural ensemble in Central Asia.
-Also visit the She Dor Medressa, the Bibi-Khanym Mosque, Shah-IZinda and the Ulug Beg Observatory.
+Over the next two days explore the historical sites of Samarkand, including Timur’s Guri Amir Mausoleum and Registan Square.
+Also visit the She Dor Medressa, Bibi-Khanym Mosque, Shah-I-Zinda, Ulugh Beg Observatory and a paper-making workshop.

 DAY 23: TASHKENT TO BEIJING